astreum/whitepaper/README.md

 The creator of a new block is payed a fee of 10^12 `Solar`.

-The latest block is the highest and most solar spent.
+The valid chain has the most blocks and with the most solar spent in the latest block.

 ### Nebula